 The practice is discouraged because it could worsen the condition if an incorrect dosage is administered.

 Your body may experience excessive sweating in abnormal conditions.
 These conditions include sweating without any physical activity that would prompt the secretion of sweat or sweating when the temperature is on a level that doesn’t call for sweating.
 Visit this site to learn more on how to treat hyperhidrosis.

 Botox injections help reduce excessive sweating incidences.
-However, you should seek professional medical help if you experience such difficulties instead of doing the botox procedure at your home.
+However, you should seek professional medical help if you experience such difficulties instead of doing the botox procedure at home.

 Curing Chronic Migraine